evvvvil/urptransitionshaders-docs/README.md

 ## 1. What does it do?

-Users can transition, reveal and fade meshes along an axis.
+Transition, reveal and fade meshes along local or world axes.
 Extends all major URP shaders, such as `Lit`, while maintaining key shader features: lighting, surface inputs, etc. Works with shadows!

 Please CTRL / CMD click to [see demo video in a new tab](https://www.youtube.com/watch?v=O7nvYtbpcAo).